CA-CST-SII/Software-Standards/Git MD guide.md

 ### Tools:

-http://pandoc.org/ This is to convert files from one markup format into another, pandoc is your swiss-army knife. http://www.tablesgenerator.com/markdown_tables This is used to generate tables.
+http://pandoc.org/ this is to convert files from one markup format into another, pandoc is your Swiss-army knife. http://www.tablesgenerator.com/markdown_tables This is used to generate tables.

-### Refrences:
+### References:

 * http://daringfireball.net/projects/markdown/
 * https://guides.github.com/features/mastering-markdown/ Last updated Jan 15, 2014